 Salesian College offers excellent facilities in which to study Economics.
 The students to learn in an extremely hospitable environment.
 Students are challenged both in and outside of the classroom.
 Activities include national competitions based on share-trading as well as the prestigious Bank of England Interest Rate Challenge.
 Visits include a tour of the Bank of England, a tour of Canary Wharf and The City of London and New York - to understand how the economy works in a different country.
 External speakers are used to link the subject matter to future career aspirations of the students and the teachers have an abundance of knowledge and expertise, gained from previous work experience that isbrought into the classroom.

 What does the Economics course involve?

-Economics follows the AQA syllabus and is examined via four modules, two of which are taken at the end of the first vear:
+Economics follows the AQA syllabus and is examined via three papers at the end of Year 13: